-This criterion evaluates the adult learner's ability to determine the elements needed to produce the document.
+This criterion evaluates the adult learner's ability to determine where it would be useful to use sections and tables in a document.

 2.2 Appropriate formatting based on document type

 This criterion evaluates the adult learner's ability to define a variety of formatting elements in a document.